justinpenner/type-design-resources/README.md

 ### Workshops

 Tip: follow your favourite type [conferences](#conferences) – some of them present workshops and other events throughout the year.

+- [Cyrillicsly](https://twitter.com/cyrillicsly) workshops for learning Cyrillic type design
 - [Letterform Archive](https://letterformarchive.org/events/) presents a variety of workshops and other events
 - [Type@Cooper](http://coopertype.org/workshops/) presents a variety of workshops and other events
-- [Cyrillicsly](https://twitter.com/cyrillicsly) workshops for learning Cyrillic type design

 ### Courses

+- [Type Design Class](https://www.typedesignclass.com/) by Viktor Baltus and Ulrike Rausch
 - [Type Design School](https://typedesignschool.com/) by Lynne Yun

 ### Full-time programs

+- [ANRT](https://anrt-nancy.fr/) at ENSAD (Nancy, France)
+- [EsadType](http://postdiplome.esad-amiens.fr/) at Esad Amiens (Amiens, France)
 - [MATD](http://typefacedesign.net/courses/) at University of Reading (Reading, UK)
 - [Type@Cooper](http://coopertype.org/) at Cooper Union (New York City, USA)
 - [Type & Media](https://typemedia.org/) MA in Type Design at the KABK (The Hague, Netherlands)